What’s the difference between A-grade, B-grade, and recycled LiFePO4 battery cells?

 To determine the self-discharge rate, you can follow these steps:

-There are 2 possible testing methods for you:
+Here are two possible testing methods for you:

 If the self-discharge rate is 3%: